causify-ai/tutorials/class_project_instructions/Projects/EconML_Project_Description.md

-### Tech Description: EconML
+### Description

 EconML is a Python library designed for estimating causal effects from observational data using machine learning techniques.
-It provides tools for estimating treatment effects, handling high-dimensional features, and performing inference on causal estimates.
-Key features include:
+It provides a suite of tools for causal inference, including methods for estimating treatment effects, handling heterogeneous treatment effects, and performing counterfactual analysis.
+The library is particularly useful for researchers and practitioners looking to understand the impact of interventions in various fields such as economics, healthcare, and marketing.

+**Key Features of EconML:**
-- Support for various machine learning models to estimate treatment effects.
+- Implements state-of-the-art machine learning algorithms for causal inference.
-- Functions for estimating heterogeneous treatment effects.
+- Supports heterogeneous treatment effect estimation through methods like the Double Machine Learning.
-- Integration with popular ML libraries like scikit-learn and TensorFlow.
-- Tools for causal inference, including double machine learning and orthogonalization techniques.
+- Allows for the integration of machine learning models with causal estimation techniques.
+- Facilitates counterfactual predictions to understand potential outcomes under different treatment scenarios.

 ---

-### Project Blueprint 1: **Customer Retention Analysis**
+### Project 1: Estimating the Effect of Advertising on Sales

 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to analyze the impact of different marketing strategies on customer retention rates, optimizing the marketing budget allocation to maximize retention.
+**Project Objective**: The goal of this project is to estimate the causal effect of advertising spending on product sales using observational data.
+Students will optimize their estimation of the treatment effect of advertising campaigns.

-**Dataset Suggestions**: Use a publicly available dataset from Kaggle that contains customer transaction data, including features like demographics, purchase history, and marketing campaign exposure.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a customer transaction dataset from Kaggle.
-2. **Feature Engineering**: Create features that represent customer demographics, transaction frequency, and exposure to different marketing strategies.
-3. **Model Training**: Use EconML to estimate the treatment effects of various marketing strategies on customer retention.
+**Dataset Suggestions**: Look for datasets on Kaggle related to retail sales and advertising expenditures, or explore open government datasets on marketing and sales.

+**Tasks**:
+- **Data Collection**: Gather data on sales and advertising expenditures over time.
+- **Data Preprocessing**: Clean and prepare the dataset for analysis, ensuring proper formatting and handling of missing values.
-4. **Use of the Tool**: Implement double machine learning to control for confounding variables while estimating treatment effects.
+- **Model Selection**: Use EconML to select an appropriate machine learning model for estimating treatment effects.
-5. **Evaluation Metrics**: Measure retention rates before and after strategy implementation, using metrics like the retention rate percentage and cost per retained customer.
-6. **Visualization/Reporting**: Create visualizations comparing retention rates across different strategies and compile a report summarizing findings.

-**Bonus Ideas**: Explore the impact of seasonal campaigns versus year-round strategies, or compare retention rates across different customer segments.
+- **Causal Estimation**: Implement the Double Machine Learning method to estimate the causal effect of advertising on sales.
+- **Result Interpretation**: Analyze and interpret the results, discussing the implications of the findings.

+**Bonus Ideas**: Explore the effects of different types of advertising (e.g., digital vs. traditional) or perform a sensitivity analysis on the treatment effect estimates.

 ---

-### Project Blueprint 2: **Healthcare Intervention Effectiveness**
+### Project 2: Analyzing the Impact of Educational Interventions on Student Performance

 **Difficulty**: 2 (Medium)

-**Project Objective**: This project aims to assess the effectiveness of various healthcare interventions on patient recovery times, optimizing the intervention allocation based on patient characteristics.
+**Project Objective**: This project aims to analyze the impact of various educational interventions (like tutoring or online resources) on student performance in standardized tests.
+The objective is to identify which interventions yield the most significant improvement in scores.

-**Dataset Suggestions**: Utilize open government health data or datasets from health-focused repositories that include patient demographics, intervention types, and recovery outcomes.
+**Dataset Suggestions**: Utilize datasets from educational institutions or Kaggle that provide data on student performance and intervention types.

-**Step-by-Step Plan**:
+**Tasks**:
-1. **Data Collection**: Access a public health dataset that includes information on patient demographics and treatment outcomes.
+- **Data Acquisition**: Obtain a dataset that includes student performance metrics and details about interventions.
-2. **Feature Engineering**: Develop features representing patient characteristics (age, comorbidities) and types of interventions received.
+- **Feature Engineering**: Create features that represent different interventions and control for confounders such as socioeconomic status.
-3. **Model Training**: Apply EconML to estimate the causal impact of different healthcare interventions on recovery times.
+- **Causal Analysis**: Use EconML to model heterogeneous treatment effects and estimate the impact of each intervention on test scores.
-4. **Use of the Tool**: Use the library's capabilities to estimate heterogeneous treatment effects based on patient characteristics.
-5. **Evaluation Metrics**: Evaluate the average treatment effect on recovery time, as well as standard deviation to assess variability.
-6. **Visualization/Reporting**: Present findings through graphs showing recovery times across different interventions and prepare a detailed report.
+- **Evaluation**: Assess the robustness of the causal estimates using cross-validation and other model evaluation techniques.
+- **Visualization**: Visualize the treatment effects and their significance using appropriate plots.

-**Bonus Ideas**: Investigate the long-term effects of interventions on patient health outcomes or compare the effectiveness of interventions across different demographic groups.
+**Bonus Ideas**: Compare the effectiveness of interventions by demographic groups or perform a cost-effectiveness analysis of the interventions.

 ---

-### Project Blueprint 3: **Economic Policy Impact Evaluation**
+### Project 3: Evaluating the Effect of Policy Changes on Economic Outcomes

 **Difficulty**: 3 (Hard)

-**Project Objective**: The objective is to evaluate the impact of a specific economic policy (e.g., tax incentives) on employment rates, optimizing policy recommendations based on the estimated effects.
+**Project Objective**: The project focuses on evaluating the causal effects of a specific policy change (like a tax reform or minimum wage increase) on economic indicators such as employment rates or GDP growth.
+The objective is to provide evidence-based insights into the policy's effectiveness.

-**Dataset Suggestions**: Use economic datasets from open government portals or Kaggle that include employment statistics, economic indicators, and policy implementation dates.
+**Dataset Suggestions**: Access economic datasets from open government portals or Kaggle that contain economic indicators before and after the policy change.

-**Step-by-Step Plan**:
-1. **Data Collection**: Gather economic data from government databases or Kaggle that tracks employment rates and economic policies over time.
-2. **Feature Engineering**: Create features that capture economic indicators (GDP, inflation rates) and policy changes (dates and types of tax incentives).
+**Tasks**:
+- **Policy Context Analysis**: Conduct a thorough literature review to understand the policy change and its expected impacts.
+- **Data Gathering**: Collect relevant economic indicators before and after the policy implementation.
-3. **Model Training**: Utilize EconML to estimate the causal effects of the economic policy on employment rates using machine learning models.
+- **Model Development**: Utilize EconML to apply causal inference techniques, including the use of machine learning models to estimate treatment effects.
-4. **Use of the Tool**: Implement techniques like orthogonalization to control for confounding variables and accurately estimate treatment effects.
-5. **Evaluation Metrics**: Assess the impact on employment rates using metrics such as the percentage change in employment and confidence intervals for estimates.
-6. **Visualization/Reporting**: Develop visualizations that illustrate the trends in employment rates before and after policy implementation and compile a comprehensive report.

-**Bonus Ideas**: Consider comparing the effects of different economic policies on various sectors or regions, or explore the interplay between economic indicators and policy effectiveness.
+- **Counterfactual Analysis**: Generate counterfactual predictions to assess what the economic indicators would have looked like without the policy change.
+- **Policy Recommendation**: Analyze the results and provide recommendations based on the findings, discussing potential limitations and biases in the analysis.

+**Bonus Ideas**: Explore additional economic indicators that may have been influenced by the policy change or compare different regions/countries that implemented similar policies.

 ---

-These projects are designed to provide hands-on experience with causal inference using EconML, fostering both technical skills and critical thinking in data science.
+These projects will not only deepen your understanding of causal inference and machine learning but also provide practical experience in applying EconML to real-world scenarios.